 D) Unregistered email, valid password= Error message 4

-The above scenarios would require you to create 4 different test cases and test each one of these individually.
-Or since they are effectively doing the same thing, meaning, supplying email and password and clicking on the submit button and checking for the error message, you could loop through a series of data values in the same test case and keep track of which one is passes or fails.
+The above scenarios would require a tester to create four different test cases and test each one of those cases individually.
+Since all the users are effectively following the same procedure, that is, submitting after providing the right email and password; the tester could loop through a series of data values in the same test case and keep track of which one passes the test and which one fails.

-Another scenario where data driven tests can help would be data setup.
-Automation doesn’t always have to test things.
-We could use the same concept of iterating through different data rows to do the set up.
-For e.g. When the development team deploys new instance of application under test, Jenkins could be used to trigger a particular scenario that will do a data driven process to register 100 new users into the system under test from an external file like CSV, JSON or Excel.
-So whether you are doing a testing scenario like Login or verifying the different kind of people that can register or whether you are doing data set up, understanding how robot framework can load up multiple rows of data from the file and process them through 1 test case is a great skill to have.
+For implementing data-driven tests in data setup, we could use the same concept of iterating through different data rows to do the setup.
+E.g. When the development team deploys a new instance of an application under test, Jenkins could be used to trigger a particular scenario.
+This scenario could be a data-driven process executed to register 100 new users into the system under test from an external file like CSV, JSON, or Excel.
+Therefore, whether you are doing a testing scenario or verifying the different types of users or whether you are doing a data set up, understanding how the robot framework can load up multiple rows of data from the file and process them through 1 test case is a great skill to have.

 The repeated test steps here are:

-Though we could test these scenarios as 3 different cases, a better approach would be create 1 test case that would say, negative login scenario should produce correct error messages and then would iterate through the different sets of the data for the same test step in 1 test case.
-If one of them failed, we wouldn’t exit the test case.
-We would simply keep track of the test case and then move on to next row of data.
+Though we could test these scenarios in three different cases, a better approach would be to create a single test case that would say, a negative login scenario should produce correct error messages.
+This would further iterate through the different sets of the data for the same test step in the first test case.
+If one of them failed, we wouldn’t exit the test case and simply keep track of the test case and then move on to the next row of data.